cygni/aoc_example/README.md

 -- PART TWO--

-You enter the code on the device, something makes a whirring sound and the doors open.
+You enter the code on the device, something makes a whirring sound and the door opens.
 You step inside.
 Wow, what is this place?

 Glass walls, sofas, a pinball machine.
 What year is it even?
 Nevermind, there is no time to ponder, there was more written on the note!